stevenbauermn/scripts/ansible/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 A Load Balancers is also one way to mitigate a DoS as it can balance the load accross many web application servers.
 Typically load balancers include a **health probe** to check all of the servers in its pool are functioning appropriately before sending traffic to them or it will stop sending traffic to missing or poor performing servers.

 A Jump Box is similar to a gateway router as it becomes a single point of a protected network exposed to the public network as it sits in front of the other machines that are not exposed to the Internet.
 To further control access only specified IP addresses and port `22` are allowed access to the Jump Box.
-SSH has it is security issues and that is why asynchronous encryption keys were used to ensure a higher degree of protection than usernames and passwords.
+SSH has its security issues which is why asynchronous encryption keys were used to ensure a higher degree of protection than usernames and passwords.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the machine metrics and system logs.

 Filebeat is used to capture system logs or file locations you specify then sending data to the ELK Server for indexing and review.